RolandKoenig/SeeingSharp2/docs/introduction/Bootstrapping.md

 |Configure               |SeeingSharp                                       |Allows to change some configuration flags before loading Seeing#

 ## Bootstrapping with WPF support
 The best place for bootstrapping Seeing# in a WPF application is the App.xaml.cs file.
 Following code-snipped shows when to call the SupportWpf method.
-Don't forget to include the SeeingSharp.Wpf or SeeingSharp.WpfCore assembly and include the namespace SeeingSharp.Multimedia.Core.
+Don't forget to include the SeeingSharp.Wpf or SeeingSharp.WpfCore assembly and include the namespace SeeingSharp.Core.

 ```csharp
 public partial class App : Application